Exercises For Lower Back Pain

 Hold this for 10 seconds and repeat this for 5 times.

-This particular type of exercises for lower back pain may not be suitable for those with limited mobility.
+This particular type of physical activity for lower back pain may not be suitable for those with limited mobility.
 Also any knee and hip pain in end-range flexion.
+If this is your back pain, book in with your physio for assessment and treatment that may include manual therapy or other forms of pain management.

 Lay on your stomach & relax your arms at the sides of your body.
 As you gently lift your upper body off the floor, you should feel a gentle stretch of your abdomen.